gem/oq-engine/doc/adv-manual/logic_trees.rst

 The simplest case of logic tree reduction is when the actual sources do not span the full range of tectonic region types in the GMPE logic tree file.
 This happens very often.
-FOr instance, in the SHARE calculation for Europe the GMPE logic tree potentially contains 1280 realizations coming from 7 different tectonic region types:
+For instance, in the SHARE calculation for Europe the GMPE logic tree potentially contains 1280 realizations coming from 7 different tectonic region types: